ishspsy/project/MPSSC/README.md

 run_real_data_results_large.m: Example (large-scale scRNA-seq data sets)

-Most of the simulations and scRNA-seq applications were implemented on an Apple MacBook Pro (2.7 GHz, 8 GB of memory) using the MATLAB 2016b.
+**Note** Most of the simulations and scRNA-seq applications were implemented on an Apple MacBook Pro (2.7 GHz, 8 GB of memory) using the MATLAB 2016b.
 However, certain computational or memory-intensive steps (e.g. larger-scale data sets) were run on the computing cluster (6 CPUs, 800 GB of memory).